Skip to main content

 In this example, we have an AI chatbot that offers:

-• An option for customers to top-up premium messages in packages of $10 per 100 messages.
+• An option for customers to top-up messages in packages of $10 per 100 messages.

 Configure Pricing